0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/548be4d0-56c0-44a3-b8ae-c1590f67a1e5)

 5. The *(base)* at the beginning of my username means that we are working in the *base virtual environment*.
-To create another, you have tp type this.
+To create another, you have to type this.

 ```bash
 conda create -n {virtual Environment name} {python version if neededd}